harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ```

 While writing this article, the example configuration has two issues which needs to be fixed in order to generate the *Azure Resource Manager Template* successfully.
 Both fixes are related to the `servicePrincipalProfile` object located at the end of the configuration file.
-Verify that you’ve two properties on that object.
+Verify that you've two properties on that object.
 One called `servicePrincipalClientID` and the second called `servicePrincipalClientSecret`.
 Also, verify the proper casing of those property names.

 Take the `appId` from your *Service Principal* and use it as value for `servicePrincipalClientID` and take the `password` from your *Service Principal* and use it as value for `servicePrincipalClientSecret`.

-Finally, you’ve to specify the `dnsPrefix`, the `usernames` and `passwords` for the different machines and for accessing the Linux node using ssh you’ve to provide your `publicKey`.
+Finally, you've to specify the `dnsPrefix`, the `usernames` and `passwords` for the different machines and for accessing the Linux node using ssh you've to provide your `publicKey`.
 The configuration file should look similar to this.

 {% include image-caption.html imageurl="/assets/images/posts/2017/acs-engine-hybrid-3.png"